Our Main Areas of Practice:

 He is an Advisor and past Chairman of the Elder Law Section of the Wisconsin State Bar and the past Chairman of the Elder Law and Disability Rights Section of the Michigan State Bar.
 He appears frequently as a speaker or lecturer and also appears on a Public Television program in the Upper Peninsula on a regular basis.
 In his spare time he can be found biking, overseeing one of the best gardens in the region, or studying history and public policy.

 Gone but not forgotten: Attorney Lu Wang, who once worked here, left for full time work at Ray Law International, an immigration law firm in Novi, MI, in February of 2015.
-And Senior Attorney Mary Kathryn McKinley, who did a lot to help families with special needs while with the firm, stepped down late in 2016, but is still very involved with LINCS (Lansing INtentional CommunitieS, Inc.) and other such efforts.
+And Senior Attorney Mary Kathryn McKinley, who did a lot to help families with special needs while with the firm, stepped down late in 2016, but is still very involved with LINCS (Lansing INtentional CommunitieS, Inc.) and other efforts.

 You Can Count On Us.